 Applicants must submit a resume and covering letter to the Management Co-op Office during the limited Subject POSt request period outlined on the Office of the Registrar's website.
 For information on what to include in your resume and covering letter, visit the Management Co-op website.
 An interview may also be required.

 Students whose CGPA falls below 2.5 will be placed on probation; Students whose CGPA falls below 2.3 will be removed from Co-op, and students whose CGPA falls below 2.0 will be removed from all BBA programs.
 A student may request reinstatement to the non Co-op Specialist Program only if they complete at least 2.0 credits (none of which can be designated as CR/NCR) in the following session and raise their CGPA to at least 2.0.
 This opportunity will be provided only once.

 Most internal admissions to Management Co-op will be done at the end of the Winter semester.
 Based on availability, a small number of students who apply at the end of the Summer semester may be admitted.

 Students must complete the program requirements as described in the Specialist Program in Management and Marketing.

 Co-op Work Term Requirements

-Students who apply after first year and are successful in receiving a June offer to any Management Co-op program will be expected to complete a Co-op Work Term Preparation Course (WTPC) beginning in the third week of June, and continuing throughout the summer.
+Students who apply after the first year and are successful in receiving a June offer to any Management Co-op program will be expected to complete a Co-op Advancing Your Career Exploration (AYCE) beginning in the third week of June and continuing throughout the summer.

 To compete for a work term a student must maintain a 2.5 CGPA, and must have completed: